 All second grade students will participate in census testing for the purpose of identification for the academically gifted program.
 This testing will take place in the fall.
 No referrals are necessary for second grade students unless they move into the district after the fall testing.

 Dimension C - Academic Performance – In grades 3-6, students must achieve a qualifying score on performance tasks.
 In grades 6-12, GPA (grade point average) is reviewed in the core content areas using 3.75 on a 4.0 scale as a qualifying score.
+A student must first meet either dimension A or B before dimension C is considered.

 Students who meet the eligibility criteria in two of the three dimensions are eligible for gifted and talented services.
 Aptitude test results alone can qualify a student for placement (see Dimension A above).